JaekwonJo/league-of-english/PROJECT_STATE.md

 - API base URL continues to come from `client/.env` (`REACT_APP_API_URL`); auth tokens stay in `localStorage` until refresh tokens are introduced.

 ## Current Stage
-- Per-student exposure tracking and the OpenAI retry queue are in place; validating cached rotations and tightening prompt QA before moving on to teacher tooling.
+- Queue-backed generation and per-student exposure tracking are live; unblocking local automation (tests + lint) and preparing the Study UI queue status before expanding teacher tooling.

 ## Next 3 (priority)
-1) QA grammar and vocabulary prompts against the latest Wolgo references so distractors stay genuinely top-tier.
+1) Patch the `npm test` script so Windows shells run the suite; remove the glob failure that blocks CI and teammates.
-2) Surface the new OpenAI queue status in the Study UI (spinner + friendly copy) and polish error messaging.
+2) Surface the OpenAI queue status in the Study UI with a live spinner and friendly copy so students know generation is in progress.
-3) Expand automated tests around `generate/csat-set` (order/insertion fallbacks, exposure marking) and wire them into CI.
+3) Restore the ESLint config and re-enable `npm run lint` to catch regressions automatically before builds.

 ## Known issues
 - ESLint config is still missing (`npm run lint` fails), so we rely on CRA build warnings and manual review.